jasonish/evebox/doc/tls.rst

 Starting the EveBox Server with TLS
 -----------------------------------

 Before TLS can be used a private key and certificate must be obtained.
-EveBox provides a tool to generate a self signed certificate if a certificate cannot be obtained through other means.

 Enabling TLS on the Command Line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~